lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **TheBlade** _(02-Jul-18 06:10 PM)_

+_Jim gets a bit dizzy from the three hundred conversations at hand._

-> Why do we have 2 goats...i thought one was enough...
+> Why do we have two goats? ...
+I thought one was enough...

 **Mica** _(02-Jul-18 06:10 PM)_